dbbs-lab/cerebellar-models/docs/strategies/connection-strategies.rst

         radius: 50

 .. note::
-    As for the glomeruli and golgi cells, the presynaptic cell of this connection is supposed to have no morphology attached while the postsynaptic cell must have one.
+    As for the glomeruli and Golgi cells, the presynaptic cell of this connection is supposed to have no morphology attached, while the postsynaptic cell must have one.

 .. _glom_grc:

 :class:`ConnectomeGlomerulusGranule <.connectome.glomerulus_granule.ConnectomeGlomerulusGranule>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The algorithm selects ``convergence`` unique presynaptic cells (usually glomeruli) within the sphere
-surrounding each postsynaptic cell soma (usually granule cell).
-Moreover, each presynaptic cell
+The algorithm selects n unique glomeruli within the sphere surrounding each granule cell soma, where n is equal to the
-should belong to a unique pre-presynaptic cluster (usually refer to unique mossy fiber cluster).
-In other words, for a postsynaptic cell, each selected presynaptic cell should be connected
+``convergence``.
+Moreover, for each granule cell, each selected glomerulus should be connected through :ref:`mossy_glom`
-through a dependency strategy (usually :ref:`mossy_glom`) to a different pre-presynaptic cell.
+to a different mossy fiber.
-The pre-presynaptic cluster, the presynaptic cell and the postsynaptic cell branch are all randomly
+The n unique mossy fibers, their connected glomerulus, and the granule cell ``dendrite`` they will target are all
-chosen.
-If not enough presynaptic cells could be found in the sphere surrounding the postsynaptic
+randomly chosen.
+If not enough glomeruli could be found in the sphere surrounding the granule cell soma, the closest
-cell soma, the closest presynaptic connected to the remaining cluster are selected to connect.
+glomerulus connected to one of the not yet selected mossy fibers is chosen.

-* ``radius``: Radius of the sphere to filter the presynaptic cells within it.
+* ``radius``: Radius of the sphere to filter the glomeruli within it.

-* ``convergence``: Number of presynaptic cell per postsynaptic cell.
+* ``convergence``: Number of glomeruli per granule cell.

-* ``mf_glom_strat``: ConnectionStrategy that links the pre-presynaptic cell to the presynaptic cell.
+* ``mf_glom_strat``: ConnectionStrategy that links the mossy fibers to the glomeruli.

-* ``mf_cell_type``: CellType of the pre-presynaptic cell, used as a reference
+* ``mf_cell_type``: CellType of the mossy fiber, used as a reference.

-For the glomerulus to granule connectivity, the ``dendrites`` of the granule cells are selected.

 .. code-block:: yaml